Sustainability-linked bond: History

 Italian utility Enel issued in September 2019 the first sustainability-linked bond.
 Enel chose as a target the increase of installed energy capacity to at least 55%.
 If this target is not met, Enel will pay an annual penalty of 25 basis points on its coupon rate.
 In December 2020, utility NRG Energy became the first company in North America to issue an SLB and in February 2021 UltraTech Cement became the first Indian issuer to tap the market.
 Other recent SLB issuers include United Arab Emirates airline operator Etihad Airways, Brazilian paper and pulp firm Suzano, French payment solutions-provider Edenred, and Swiss pharmaceutical company Novartis.

 SLB 2019-2020 statistics

 SLB issuance in 2020 was around $10.6 billion and $5 billion in 2019.
 By 2021 JP Morgan expects the SLB market to grow strongly to $150 billion, a 13-fold increase.

 In 2020, the majority of SLB were linked to achievement of a single KPI, with about 60% of issued SLB.
 Over 85% of SLBs were linked to environmental KPI with reducing greenhouse gas emissions being the most common type of KPI.
 A 25 basis point coupon step-up were the most common debt pricing adjustment with almost 40% of issued SLB.

-Green and sustainability-linked notes

-On 1st April 2021, predominantly state-owned Austrian electricity provider Verbund came to market with EUR 500 million in 20-year 'green and sustainability-linked notes' (often colloqusalised: 'green sustainability linkers'), a synthesis of a green and sustainability-linked bond and one of few in the market.
-The expectation is that this structure allows investors to target funding towards environmentally-friendly projects while incentivising issuers to ensure institution-level sustainability alignment.
-Some researchers have argued that, when sufficiently calibrated, green sustainability linkers can be a gold standard in green debt architecture, credibly tethering issuers to a science-aligned transition path.

-The linker mechanism does, however, introduce complexities with respect to security analysis and portfolio management.
-Some bond issuers and investors view linker mechanisms within 'fixed' income as an oxymoronic concept, defeating the purpose of known and consistent nominal cashflows, which are characteristics that are conducive of efficient and effective financial planning and security valuation; step-up and step-down events also introduce the risk of higher intermittent volatility in what is typically a more risk-averse asset class.